Get those endorphins pumping.

 Rugby is best enjoyed by those who understand it, because, well, the rules can be pretty confusing.
 And while it's definitely a bigger deal outside of the U.S., professional Major League Rugby is a thing here.
 The sport can be a bit rough, but if you're up for a challenge, it's certainly worth trying out — even if you spend a lot of time standing on the sidelines and enjoying the weather while attempting to make sense of everything.

 There's a reason baseball is often referred to as "America's favorite pastime."
 It's fun — and not just fun to watch.
-Head to an open field with friends, or sign up for a recreational league, and start practicing your base-running.
+In fact, some might argue it’s far more enjoyable to actually play and be part of the action.
+Head to an open field with friends or sign up for a recreational league, and start practicing your base-running.

 In softball, the ball is larger and softer than a baseball, and the field is slightly smaller — but that definitely doesn't make it a lesser sport.
 And if you're looking to join an adult recreational league, it's usually a bit easier to find softball leagues than baseball ones.
 How many home runs can you score in one summer?

 Speaking of soccer (or, football if you don't live in the U.S.) — it's another high-cardio, high-energy game perfect to play outdoors with friends.
 If you haven't played yet, it's never too late to learn ... or at least try.
-Next year will be the 2022 FIFA World Cup in Qatar, which will have soccer fans around the world kicking with excitement; once you know what you're doing, you'll have even more fun joining them.
+This year, the 2022 FIFA World Cup in Qatar will have soccer fans around the world kicking with excitement; once you know what you're doing, you'll have even more fun joining them.

-Pro cycling is another pretty intense sport, but you certainly don't have to sign up for any races to go for a ride.
+Pro cycling is another pretty intense sport, but you certainly don't have to sign up for the Tour de France — or any other races — to go for a ride.
+Biking is one of those old-school activities that’s just fun.
 Summer offers plenty of opportunities to grab your bike and take a leisurely, scenic ride or use your two wheels to get where you need to go while enjoying the weather in the process.
+Don’t have your own bike?
+Check out potential bike share or rental options where you live; if you’re ready to buy, take a look at some of the best bikes for commuting (and just generally getting around town).

 12. Flag Football

 Flag football incorporates a lot of the fun parts of football, without the terrifying tackles.
-It's a team game and it's often played through official recreational leagues — but if you have the ball and some flag football flags, you and your friends can set up your own games instead.
+It's a team game that’s often played through official recreational leagues — but if you have the ball and some flag football flags, you and your friends can set up your own games instead.

 13. Disc Golf